Why choose wood as a deck material?

 Durability

-Wood is a material that is very resistant to weather fluctuations: it withstands moisture and frost well as long as it dries properly.
-Treatment with tinted wood oil improves the UV resistance of the wood and prevents the wood from turning gray (gray is, however, mainly a question of aesthetic opinion).
+Wood is a material very resistant to weather fluctuations: it withstands moisture and frost well as long as it dries properly.
+Treatment with tinted wood oil improves the wood's UV resistance and prevents it from turning gray (gray is, however, mainly a question of aesthetic opinion).

 Sustainability